Botox for Migraine Headaches Overview

 The frontal area is the region between the eyes and the forehead.
 A frontal migraine is described as a pain above the eye radiating from the outside in.
 The nerve associated with frontal migraines is the supraorbital nerve located underneath the end of the eyebrow closest to the nose.

 A temporal headache is located on the upper side of the head.
 Patients typically describe these migraines as starting in the temples and moving behind the ear.
 The zygomaticofacial branch of the trigeminal nerve is the target for a temporal migraine.

 Occipital headaches are migraines in the back of the head that can move down into the neck.
 The greater occipital nerve is the target of the Botox for the treatment of these headaches.

 The fourth area that can trigger a migraine is inside of the nose.
 A migraine in this area is typically described as pain between the eyes or a sinus headache.
-The trigger in this area can be secondary to a deviated septum or abnormal anatomy inside of the nose.
+The trigger in this area can be secondary to a deviated septum or abnormal anatomy inside the nose.
 This area is not amenable to Botox treatment.
-For nasally triggered headaches a CT scan of the nose is used to investigate the anatomy.
-If the anatomy is abnormal then surgery would be an option to improve migraines.
+For nasally triggered headaches, a CT scan of the nose is used to investigate the anatomy.
+If the anatomy is abnormal, then surgery would be an option to improve migraines.

 - The general area between the eyes and above the eyebrow

-- The area around the outer corner of the eyes (crow’s feet) and the end of the eyebrow
+- The area around the outer corner of the eyes (crow’s feet) and the outer end of the eyebrow

 - The back of the head